openharmony/docs/en/device-dev/driver/sensor-driver-overview.md

 </tbody>
 </table>

-For details about the API implementation, see  [4](sensor-driver-development-example.md#li1330491613203).
+For details about the API implementation, see the  [sensor driver development example](sensor-driver-development-example.md).